MokkaSchnalle/macOS-Dell-5411-5511/README.md

-# Dell Latitude 5411 or 5511 with macOS Big Sur
+# Dell Latitude 5411 or 5511 with macOS Monterey
-A collection of all files needed to run Big Sur on a Dell 5411 or 5511.
+A collection of all files needed to run Monterey on a Dell 5411 or 5511.
+It will also work with Catalina or Big Sur (checkout older releases)

 ![Screenshot](img/desktop.png)

 ## 🔍 Overview
 This is more of a compilation of information and configs from various repositories and forums than a place where real development happens.
-This repository should contain everything needed to get Big Sur up and running on your Dell Latitude 5411 or 5511 laptop.
+This repository should contain everything needed to get Monterey up and running on your Dell Latitude 5411 or 5511 laptop.

 ## ✔️ Status
 | Hardware | Model | Status | Comments |